indigogeorgiana/indi_hearts_conways/README.md

-# Conway's Game of Life
+# My journey into Conway's Game of Life started like this ...

 ## Installation